 - Weakness in the legs

-- Inability to raise the foot at the ankle
+- Problem raising the foot at the ankle

 Your nerves may be evaluated.
 This can be done with an electromyogram and nerve conduction studies.